 She did find out--Maisie had a collection of illnesses that had been hiding for a long time.
 This was in September 2016.
 For months, through autumn and the cold winter and all of blessed green spring and into the summer, Dr. Hall came every week, like the veterinarians of dreams and literature.
 She tended to Maisie.
 Now, Maisie wanted to live--that was certain.
 She couldn't bear to leave Tim, and he wouldn't let her.
 But Dr. Hall is an angel, an angel of light who heals with a combination of science, medicine, intuition, and love, who ministers to the animals but also to their humans.
 Without her, Maisie would have died months ago.
 And you know what?
 Her last months were, perhaps, her best--when she relaxed into us, into being loved a little more, when she really learned how to purr.
 She hadn't before.
 She was a cat without a purr.
 Tim taught her.

 As the first day of summer approached, Maisie began to die.
 I saw her start to walk toward death.
 Her steps were slow but sure.
 Tired by her journey, she slept a lot.
-There were some nights she didn't jump up on the bed but instead found a dark place in a closet or under the 1800's desk my love had found for me at Clignancourt, Les Puces de Saint-Ouen, when we lived in Paris.
+There were some nights she didn't jump up on the bed but instead found a dark place in a closet or under the desk I'd brought home from Paris.
 No matter where she hid, Tim would seek her out.
 He would lay against her side, pressed so close there was no chance of an inch of space between them.
 His warmth must have felt good.
 His presence kept her tethered to our house, to our lives and her own, kept her from drifting too quickly into the dream of death.
 Still, though, she kept walking in that direction.